- 80% of all UPS failures are due to undetected battery problems.

-Our controller can communicate via a variety of protocols such as serial port, Wi-Fi, GSM, RF etc.
+Our controller can communicate via a variety of protocols such as serial port, WiFi, Ethernet, GSM etc.

 Ease of Installation

-The individual battery modules are simple plug and play devices that can be installed live.
+The individual battery modules are as simple as a plug and play device.
 Easy to install and easy to replace.
 Detailed instruction manual available.